networknt/light-doc/content/en/tutorial/security/self-signed-jwt-key.md

 slug: ""
 toc: false
 draft: false
+reviewed: true
 ---

 The light-oauth2 server needs a private key to sign the JWT token and all servers need a public key certificate to verify the token.
-The following is the steps to create both primary and secondary key pairs.
+The following includes the steps to create both primary and secondary key pairs.

 ### keystore